-Browse any business journal and you’ll soon be confronted by countless articles on how collaboration is essential to innovation.
+Browse any business journal and you’ll soon be confronted by countless articles on how collaboration rooms are essential to innovation.
 As the byproduct of collaboration, innovation is arguably the most important competitive advantage for any company intent on remaining relevant in today’s economy.
 Companies committed to success for the long haul must be intentional about creating places where employees can easily collaborate.
 And that means rethinking the conference room and creating spaces like huddle rooms.
 Legendary ad executive, Bill Bernbach, put it this way, “An idea can turn to dust or magic, depending on the talent that rubs against it.”

 The problem: Open plans.
 The solution: Huddle rooms.